tchwork/debug-bundle/README.md

 High accuracy and flexible dumping for PHP variables
 ====================================================

-This package provides a better `debug()` function, that you can use instead of `var_dump()`, *better* being for:
+This package provides a better `dump()` function, that you can use instead of `var_dump()`, *better* being for:

 - per object and resource types specialized view: e.g. filter out Doctrine noise